 Bats at Killerton

-A team of expert volunteers are making exciting discoveries about the bats that live on the Killerton estate.
+A team of expert volunteers are discovering more about the bats that live on the Killerton Estate.

 Killerton’s rangers work with Devon Bat Group to undertake bat monitoring across the estate.
 A special team of bat volunteers keep tabs on which species of bat call the woodlands, farm houses and barns of Killerton ‘home’.

 Bats in Ashclyst Forest

 Ashclyst Forest is the largest woodland on the Killerton estate and the group regularly check over 60 bat boxes a month just in Ashclyst.
 They also monitor bat roosts around Killerton House, Garden and parkland, and tenant farms and other buildings which might be inhabited by bat species.